AlphaAnas/12-Typescript-Projects-of-PIAIC-course/07_Student_Management_System/README.md

     'tsc && node index.js'
     ```
 2. Follow the prompts to add a new student by providing the necessary details such as name, enrollment year, major, etc.
+Note: A student enrolled has default balance of 1000 in his/her cart

 ### Paying Tuition Fees